IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 All of the IPv6 values correspond to IPv6 packets; code reading files MUST treat all of them as ndicating an IPv6 packet.

-Note that ``host byte order'' is the byte order of the machine on that the packets are captured; if a live capture is being done, ``host byte order'' is the byte order of the machine capturing the packets, but if a ``savefile'' is being read, the byte order is not necessarily that of the machine reading the capture file.

 ## LINKTYPE_PKTAP